sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 And after adding my vocals, there was no doubt in success.
 I have recorded the eight songs quickly and finished the album.

-### Rok boys
+### Rok Boys

 A few weeks later – in November 26, same year, a friend of mine, my brother and me of course, we founded a rock band by the name Rok Boys.
 I was the drummer and also provided backing vocals, although I am the leading one on three songs.
 On the same day and the one after, we recorded 16 songs.
 During the recording session we decided to replace Vladko in India with a large hard pillow and later – with a shoe box.
 This way my drums sounded extremely solid and unique in a way never achieved by any other band.

 Next week or more precisely on December 6, my father took back his old guitar from a friend, who borrowed it a long time ago.
 In consequence my brother and I started playing all day and all night long.
 Although, considering we are still band members, we decided that I should stick with drums and obviously – he was going to be the guitarist.

 After the winter holidays the band obtained new instruments – a little drum and a synthesizer, which naturally led us to the recording of six new songs, and thus – our first album was born.
-We called it “1 самостоятелен”, meaning “1 independent”.
+We called it “1 самостоятелен”, meaning “1 Independent”.
 After that, the band went on a hiatus.

 ### Music Master